tweag/python-monorepo-example/2018-07-09-funflow-example.md

 ## Clean Sequencing: Diverse Injection \& Arrow Notation

-This example also demonstrates funflow's ability to inject various forms of computation into `Flow`s and sequence them in fancy ways.
+This example also demonstrates Funflow's ability to inject various forms of computation into `Flow`s and sequence them in fancy ways.
 This makes the code readable and maintainable.